tomwhartung/seeyourmind.art/docs/01-Initial_Setup.md

 # docs/README-initial_setup.md

-These are the commands run to set up the project in this directory.
+This file lists the commands I ran to set up the project in this directory, and it contains the following sections:

-# 0. About This File

-This file contains the following sections:
+- 0. "Cloning the Repo and Running the App"
+     -  Because this project has already been set up, this is the only part of this file that is still relevant
 - 1. "Commands to Create *"The Whole Shebang"*"
+     - I figured all this out over several months by creating projects in the `always_learning_javascript` repo
-     - Commands run in `1-whole_shebang` to initialize a minimal "Hello world"-type project using:
+     - Lists the commands originally run in `1-whole_shebang` to initialize a minimal "Hello world"-type project using:
        - Vite with Reactjs
        - MDB
        - TypeScript